MicroFocus/octane-gitlab-service/README.md

 ## SSL port
 [How to configure the service with SSL port ](https://mkyong.com/spring-boot/spring-boot-ssl-https-examples/)

 ## Troubleshooting

 ### Multi-Branch

-If you create a pipeline with one branch, and then add branches, ALM Octane will not reflect this change.
+If you create a pipeline with one branch, and then add more branches, ALM Octane will not reflect this change.
-In this case, delete the original pipeline and create a new one for the multibranch plan.
+In this case, delete the original pipeline and create a new one for the multi-branch plan.

-### Can not see the project in the job list of Octane
+### Cannot see the project in the job list of Octane

 The project must contain files and not be empty.
 Make sure there is at least one branch in your GitLab project.

 ### GitLab WebHooks

 If you can run the pipeline from Octane but cannot see progress and results:
-Check the webhook from your project in GitLab (in GitLab go to: your project  settings  integration  test the webhooks for your service url: <service Url>\events)
+Check the webhook from your project in GitLab (in GitLab go to your `Project`>`Settings`>`Integration` and test the webhooks for your service URL: <service Url>\events).
-If necessary, update the application.properties file with the correct server.baseurl value
+If necessary, update the application.properties file with the correct server.baseurl value.

 ### Endpoint not accessible by GitLab